kodecocodes/sc_flutter/v1/for_instructor/001-getting-started.markdown

 }
 ```

-The `main()` function near the top uses the `=>` operator for a single line function to run the app.
-You have one class for the app named `GHFlutterApp`.
+The `main()` function near the top uses the arrow syntax for a single line function to run the app.
+We have one class for the app named `GHFlutterApp`.

-You see here that your app itself is a `StatelessWidget`.
+You see here that the app itself is a `StatelessWidget`.
 Most entities in a Flutter app are **widgets**, either stateless or stateful.
 You override the widget `build()` method to create your app widget.
-You're using the **MaterialApp** widget that provides a number of components needed for apps following Material Design.
+We're using the **MaterialApp** widget that provides a number of components needed for apps that follow Material Design.

 For this getting started screentest, we'll remove the test file **widget_test.dart** in the `test` folder from the project by selecting it and hitting the Delete key.

 We have both the iOS Simulator and an Android emulator already running.

-Make sure the Simulator is chosen in the Flutter device selection box and hit the run button to build and run the app.
+We make sure the Simulator is chosen in the Flutter device selection box and hit the run button to build and run the app.
 You'll see the Run panel open and, you'll see Xcode being used to build the project.
 When running on an Android emulator, you'll see Gradle being invoked to do the build.

-The app runs in the iOS simulator.
+The app runs in the iOS simulator, right from Android Studio.

-Switching to the Android emulator, we can run the app again and see it the Android version.
+Switching to the Android emulator, we can run the app again and see the Android version.

 The slow mode banner you see indicates that the app is running in a debug mode.

-You can stop the running app by clicking the stop button on the Android Studio toolbar.

 ### Hot Reload

-One of the best aspects of Flutter development is being able to **hot reload** your app as you make changes.
-This is simlar to something like Android Studio's **Instant Run**.
+One of the coolest aspects of Flutter development is being able to **hot reload** your app as you make changes.
+This is similar to something like Android Studio's **Instant Run**.

-We'll build and run the app so that it's running on the Simulator or an emulator.

-Now, without stopping the running app, we change the app bar string to something else:
+Without stopping the running app, we change the app bar string to something else:

 ```dart
 appBar: new AppBar(